I should’ve never dived head first,

 not even one, of those extremist ideologies.

-I used to be content in my space—
+I used to be content in my own space—

 writing my liberty rhymes.

-But when I became aware of the injustices,
+But when I was affronted by those injustices,

 I was obliged to protest with political poetry.

 but the waves keep crashing in.

 Oh, how my eyes burn from the smoke—